Skip to content

 What's the best portable setup for local multiplayer?

-A Switch or Switch 2 is usually the simplest option for quick local multiplayer, thanks to detachable controllers and many couch co-op titles.
-A Steam Deck or mobile PC paired with a TV and a few controllers is ideal if you want access to your PC library.
+A Switch or Switch 2 is usually the simplest, thanks to detachable controllers and a deep couch co-op library.
+A Steam Deck or a small PC paired with a TV and a few controllers is the better pick if you want your PC library on the big screen.

 How many controllers do I realistically need?

-For most families, two controllers cover a lot of use cases.
+Two cover most situations.
 If you regularly host friends or want four-player party games like Boomerang Fu, budgeting for four compatible controllers makes life easier.

 Can I mix and match controllers across devices?

 Sometimes.
-Many Bluetooth controllers work across PC, Steam Deck and mobile devices, but not all will pair with consoles like Switch, PS5 or Xbox.
-When choosing ‘universal’ controllers, always check supported platforms on the product page.
+Many Bluetooth controllers work across PC, Steam Deck, and mobile, but not all pair with consoles like the Switch, PS5, or Xbox.
+When buying a 'universal' controller, always check the supported platforms on the product page.

 Is local multiplayer better than online play for travel?

-For travel, local multiplayer is often more reliable because you are not dependent on hotel or mobile data quality.
-You can set up in a living room or holiday rental, hand out controllers and start playing without worrying about latency.
+For travel, yes, often.
+Local play doesn't depend on hotel or mobile data quality.
+You can set up in a living room or a holiday rental, hand out controllers, and start, with no latency to worry about.

 Related guides